sirbebop2k/tradingStrategies/README.md

 Welcome!

-With the help of skills picked up in FINMATH 25000: Quantitative Portfolio Management and Algorithmic Trading, along with advice from friends and trusted internet sources, I've embarked on this hopefully profitable project.
+With the help of skills picked up in FINMATH 25000: Quantitative Portfolio Management and Algorithmic Trading, along with advice from friends and trusted internet sources, I've embarked on this prospectively profitable project.
 My strategies are currently simple and conventional.
 As I become more comfortable with Python and learn/think about different sources of alpha, I aim to implement fresh strategies.

-I've self-taught myself Python, so any suggestions about code would be greatly appreciated!
+All my Python is self-taught, so any suggestions about code would be greatly appreciated!
 Strategy advice always welcome, of course.

 ## My Journey Log:
 #### beginning 08/24/22